 Drop biscuits verses dumplings

 Now, you may think that this is just chicken and dumplings, but it’s actually easier and (we think) better.
 Dumplings start out the same by dropping dough onto the stew in the pot, then you put a cover on the pot and cook it for 15 minutes or so, hoping the dough gets thoroughly cooked without becoming soggy.
 The results can be hit or miss.
 Too often, the dumplings are still raw in the middle.
-But in this case, we’re dropping the dough onto the stew, then putting the whole works into the oven and baking it without a cover so the biscuits come out fluffy and dry every time.
+But in this case, we’re dropping the dough onto the stew, then putting the whole works into the oven.
+It gets baked without a cover so the biscuits come out fluffy and dry every time.
 Yes, you could bake the biscuits separately on a sheet pan, but then you’d have something else to wash and these biscuits come out just beautifully.

 Once the stew has thickened, the biscuit dough is dropped in and the casserole is ready for the oven.